aberhanm/readme/cable.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the org.rdk.channel plugin.
+This document describes purpose and functionality of the org.rdk.Cable plugin.
 It includes detailed specification about its configuration, methods provided and notifications sent.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity